ddamato5280/itz-support-public/Skytap/Skytap-Runbooks/migrate-skytap.md

 ```
 ![migrate14](https://github.com/IBM/itz-support-public/blob/main/Skytap/Skytap-Runbooks/Images/skytapmigrate14.png)

-7. Backup your environment.
+7. *** Optional assuming your Aspera files are protected *** Backup your environment.
 Upload to Cloud Object Storage

 `Assuming you made a reservation for Cloud Object Storage, and accepted the invite to the ITZ-TECH account.`